A gunshot wound is caused when a bullet or other projectile is shot into or through the body. Gunshot wounds can cause serious injury, including:

 You need to care for yourself and heal emotionally as well as physically.
 If you feel overwhelmed by these feelings, or they last more than 3 weeks, contact your provider.
 If these symptoms are ongoing, they may be signs of post-traumatic stress disorder, or PTSD.
 There are treatments that can help you feel better.

-You should also call your doctor if you notice signs of an infection, such as:
+You should also contact your provider if you notice signs of an infection, such as:

 Simon BC, Hern HG.
 Wound management principles.
 In: Walls RM, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 10th ed.
 Philadelphia, PA: Elsevier; 2023:chap 50.